- The open enrollment period for 2022 coverage ran from November 1, 2021 through January 15, 2022.

 - Enrollment has dropped by about 25% since 2015, when it peaked in Arizona (but it’s a little higher in 2021 than it was in 2020).

 - Short-term health plans can be sold in Arizona with initial plan terms up to 185 days.

 Arizona exchange overview

 154,504 people enrolled in individual market plans through Arizona’s marketplace during the open enrollment period for 2021 coverage.
 That was up from 153,020 people the year before, but still down almost 25% from the more than 205,000 people who enrolled in 2015.
-But enrollment has grown in 2021 due to the COVID-related special enrollment period: More than 36,000 Arizona residents enrolled in health plans through the exchange from mid-February through the end of July, which was almost triple the normal enrollment volume during that time (when a qualifying event would normally be necessary in order to enroll).
+But enrollment has grown in 2021 due to the COVID-related special enrollment period: Nearly 41,000 Arizona residents enrolled in health plans during that window, which was almost triple the normal enrollment volume during that time (when a qualifying event would normally be necessary in order to enroll).